moikas-code/kb-mcp/README.md

 ## 🌟 Key Features

 ### Security & Compliance

+> **Disclaimer:** While most security and compliance features described below are implemented in the codebase, some are not fully production-ready due to critical bugs or partial implementations (see the audit report in `docs/COMPREHENSIVE_AUDIT_REPORT.md`).
+Users are strongly advised to review the audit findings and address any outstanding issues before deploying in a production environment.

 - 🔐 **Enterprise-Grade Security**: AES-256-GCM encryption, secure authentication, rate limiting
 - 📋 **SOC2-Ready Frameworks**: Audit logging, data retention, and access control structures in place
 - 🛡️ **GDPR Ready**: PII detection, data anonymization, right to erasure